Jul 12, 2022 | 12 min read

 • Solar panels

 You're not limited to residential areas.
 The commercial districts in your town or city also need a good pressure cleaning.
-The key is to establish how many cleaning businesses already exist.
+The key is to establish how many pressure washing businesses already exist.
 This can help you determine if there's room in the market for you.
 If you believe that space exists for another cleaning business, ask yourself the following questions to ensure that you can grab your share of the available clients:

 • What do the existing businesses offer?